 Oddly enough, I feel a sense of relief at observing the evidence of decay.
 I love the bourgeois world, but have been so long out of it that I soon begin to experience la nostalgie de la boue.
 Like many people, I am highly contradictory: I love what I hate.

-’s working life was spent in Basel.
+We stop briefly in Basel to see the Holbeins in the art gallery.
+Half of Holbein’s working life was spent in Basel.
 There is an exhibition of de Kooning – ‘an American master’ – at the gallery at the same time.
 I trust I will offend no one when I say that I prefer Holbein.
 True, both Holbein and de Kooning applied paint to flat surfaces, and to that extent they belong in the same category; but otherwise, I think that they had very little in common.

 We return to France: Colmar in Alsace, to be exact.
 The riots are continuing.

 To comment on this article, click here.

 If you have enjoyed this article, and would like to read other articles by Theodore Dalrymple, click here.